 Our productions, unlike so many other instructional videos, are not simply tapings of class-style lectures.
 Because we are acutely aware that we cannot lazily rely on the safety net of students interrupting with questions should something be unclear, poorly explained, confusing, rushed, or simply wrong, we craft every second of our videos keeping in mind the fact that we have to achieve 100% instructional transfer without shifting the burden to the student to extract from us the needed clarity.

-We hold live webinars that deliver timely test-preparation advice to our members and that give students the opportunity to chat with us and get their questions answered about a wide range of college-admissions-related topics.
-This is yet another of the many ways in which 1600.io "closes the loop" with our members so that we don't leave anyone by the wayside as they travel along their journey towards college.
+We hold live webinars that deliver timely test-preparation advice to our members and that give students the opportunity to chat with us and get their questions answered on a wide range of college-admissions-related topics.
+This is yet another of the many ways in which 1600.io closes the loop with our members so that we don't leave anyone by the wayside as they travel along their journey towards college.

 If students have specific questions about test problems or our explanations, they can leave comments on any of our nearly 3,000 videos, and we read every single one of those notes and respond as needed.
 We also have a chat function on our website that allows anyone to simply ask us a question (it's that black-and-white circular thing on the bottom-right of the screen).

 And the test-prep self-study world has grown so large that there are rich, active communities beyond the boundaries of 1600.io; the fast-growing r/Sat subreddit has well over 70,000 members, with students of all levels constantly requesting and receiving assistance from other students and the many professional tutors (including our own) who participate on that site.